nithishkumarmv/ICECREAM-APP-L7-/README.md

 ### User Features
 - Browse and order ice creams.
+- Filters by Price
+- Search by Ice Cream name
 - add on Cart and remove from Cart.
 - Customize ice cream and Book